 Where a competitor is requested to report to the secretary's after competing to meet with the official steward or other official, they must attend at their earliest convenience.
-Failure to attend on request may incur disqualification from the competition or the whole event at discretion of the official steward and may result in being referred to the discipline committee.
-Junior competitors must report with a parent/guardian and/or team manager.
+Failure to attend on request may incur disgualification from the competition or the whole event at discretion of the official steward and may result in being referred to the discipline committee, Junior competitors must report with a parent/ guardian and/or team manager.
+Where appropriate and dependant on the circumstances an educational stance will be taken in order to improve learning and promote good equestrianism.